-The Best Laptop Buyer’s Guide – Spring 2021
+The Best Laptop Buyer’s Guide – Winter 2023

 Need a new laptop but haven’t quite kept up with all the latest product releases?
-Well, we’ve got you covered – this guide profiles our top 10 picks on the market today in a variety of categories, from basic home use to work on the go to pro-level gaming.
+Well, we’ve got you covered – this guide profiles a dozen of the best laptop on the market today, in a variety of categories, from home office to work on-the-go to enthusiast-level gaming.

-As always, to help support continued development of this guide, please use the Amazon links we provide, which will auto-convert for readers in Canada, the UK, and parts of the EU, with automatic substitutions made where necessary based on regional variations.
+We update this guide quarterly, as new laptops are constantly hitting the market, and Intel and AMD update their CPU offerings at least once a year.
+To help support continued development of this guide, please use the Amazon links we provide.
+They will auto-convert for readers in Canada, the UK, and parts of the EU, with automatic substitutions made where necessary based on regional variations.

 The Touchscreen Chromebook –

 Lenovo Flex 5$250Chromebooks took on a huge new life once so many people found themselves (and their kids) at home, because these devices can be ideal low-cost machines.
 The one concern we have is that they’ve become so popular that no-name models often sell for more than much more powerful Windows-based PCs.
 That’s why we strongly recommend the Flex 5, which is far and away the best Chromebook you can buy for a reasonable price.
 It has a feature that is simply critical from our point of view: a touchscreen, and a big 13.3″ one at that.
 We can’t believe so many Chromebooks are sold without touchscreens given the OS they are running comes from a smartphone!
 Also onboard are an Intel Celeron N5205U dual-core processor, 4GB of RAM, and a 64GB solid-state drive.
 You even get full 360-degree flip functionality with this Chromebook, another reason it is head-and-shoulders above all the similarly-priced competition!

 Fun fact: Chrome OS is now the second most popular operating system in the world, behind Windows and ahead of macOS!